This plan will:

 - All fabric furnishings have been removed

-- The RMT will escort the patient directly to the treatment room to ensure social distancing from others in the building and opening doors
+- Patients will come directly to the treatment room while ensure social distancing from others in the building and use a barrier to open doors

 - Entry will be through the main door, exit through the back door